imm-a/smallPosit_modular/README.md

 **GEMV code present in src/main/scala/rtl_matrix**

-This unit utilizes the existing FMA in a pipeline
+This unit utilizes the existing FMA in a pipeline with a systolic array structure